-- a.
+a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+Kurta, the board considered the following factors:

+(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or Civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: Post Traumatic Stress Disorder (PTSD). - (2) Did the condition exist or experience occur during military service?
+The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD; Panic Disorder (DO).

+(2) Did the condition exist or experience occur during military service?
 Yes.
-The Board's Medical Advisor found VA service connection establishes diagnosis of PTSD began during active service. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+The Board's Medical Advisor found VA service connection for PTSD with Panic DO establishes onset during active service.

+(3) Does the condition or experience actually excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor applied liberal consideration and opined that the applicant has a mitigating Behavioral Health condition, PTSD.
-As there is an association between PTSD and self-medication with illicit drugs, there is a nexus between the applicant's diagnosis of PTSD and the applicant's wrongful use of marijuana on two occasions. - (4) Does the condition or experience outweigh the discharge?
-N/A - b.
-Response to Contention(s): None submitted with this application.
+The Board's Medical Advisor applied liberal consideration and opined that if the basis were due to a positive UA for marijuana, this would be mitigated by the diagnosis of PTSD with Panic Disorder under liberal consideration.

+(4) Does the condition or experience outweigh the discharge?
+Yes.
+After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the applicant's PTSD with Panic DO outweighed the positive UA for marijuana basis for separation.

+b.
+Response to Contention(s):

+(1) The applicant seeks relief contending, the applicant was young then and going through a lot of things while in the military.
+They did not know how to deal with certain issues that were bothering them within, which caused the applicant to react in ways they absolutely regret.

+The Board considered this contention during proceedings, but ultimately did not address the contention due to an upgrade being granted based on the applicant's PTSD with Panic DO fully outweighing the applicant's positive UA for marijuana basis for separation.

+(2) The applicant works to take care of their family but due to their past actions, is limited to certain benefits useful to them becoming a better person.
+They are requesting a chance to correct their wrong and further their education to create better opportunities for them and their family.

+The Board considered this contention and determined that eligibility for Veteran's benefits, to include educational benefits under the Post-9/11 or Montgomery GI Bill, healthcare or VA loans, do not fall within the purview of the Army Discharge Review Board.
+Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance.

 c.
-The Board determined the discharge is inequitable based on the applicant's PTSD outweighed the applicant's wrongful use of marijuana on two occasions.
-Therefore, the Board voted to grant relief in the form of an upgrade to the characterization of service to Honorable and directed the issue of a new DD Form 214 changing the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), and the separation code to JKN.
-The Board determined the RE Code was proper and equitable and voted not to change it.
+The Board determined the discharge is inequitable based on the applicant's PTSD with Panic DO mitigating the applicant's marijuana use basis for separation.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, paragraph 14-12a.
+Accordingly, the narrative reason for separation was changed to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
+The Board voted and determined the reentry eligibility (RE) code was proper and equitable due to applicant's BH diagnosis warranting consideration prior to reentry of military service.
+However, the applicant may request a personal appearance hearing to address further issues before the Board.
+The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.